mozilla/glam/docs/development.md

 ./manage.py import_probes
 ```

+## Starting the server
-The next step requires viewer permissions in the non-prod GCP project, please
+This step requires read permissions in the prod GCP project, please
 reach out to someone on the <a
         href="https://mozilla.slack.com/archives/CB1EQ437S">#glam</a
       > channel on Mozilla's internal Slack, or